sizhec-joy/CSE583-Movie/docs/Component Specification.md

 #### **(a).Software components**

-- **Data manager:**
+- **Simple Filter:**
-  - **What it does:** Based on user’s input of different movie attributes (e.g. director, release year, language, etc.), filter out movies from the whole movie dataset.
+  - **What it does:** get recommendation based on user’s input of different movie attributes
+  - **Inputs it requires:** 5 filters (genre/year/country/director/actor)
+  - **Outputs it provides:** A data frame of top 10 movies based on weighted ratings

+- **Content-based Filter:**
+  - **What it does:** get recommendation based on movie similarities
-  - **Inputs it requires:** Pick movie attributes from Dropdown
+  - **Inputs it requires:** a movie title
-  - **Outputs it provides:** A subset of movies satisfying user picked attributes
+  - **Outputs it provides:** A data frame of top 10 movies based on similarities to the given movie

-- **Prediction manager:**
+- **User based Filter:**
-  - **What it does:** Predicting rating and popularity of a movie based on input information
+  - **What it does:** get recommendation based on user similarities
-  - **Inputs it requires:** Cast, country, crew, category, company, budget, runtime etc.
+  - **Inputs it requires:** a user id
-  - **Outputs it provides:** Predicted rating and popularity of a movie based on input information.
+  - **Outputs it provides:** A data frame of top 10 movies based on similarities to the given user

 - **Visualization manager:**
   -  **What it does:** Display information (i.e. poster, movie overview, average rating, etc.)  of filtered or recommended movies in a user interface.
 In the use case of prediction, it also displays rating/prediction results.
-  -  **Inputs it requires:** In the use case of prediction, the input is rating/prediction results.
+  -  **Inputs it requires:** In the use case of prediction, the input is a dataframe of recommendation results.
   -  **Outputs it provides:** ![img](https://lh3.googleusercontent.com/92ne2UboVFU89ka2z93iO7TIF2E2Jx9nYQ4pKzIyV29uliIwOFAjIu37NxRVmOl7q3Cnu_hKYWq8slQCoNj5F7bdjkTP3M1h8B8yqanD4WAbP8dArlCTWDqC6-fQrnXPz1WHDi1D)

 #### **(b).Interactions to accomplish use cases**

-- Use case of movie recommendation system:** Data manager analyzes user’s previous movie ratings and extracts a list of similar movies that would be recommended to this user.
-Then visualization manager display information on recommended movies to the user.
+- For the first use case, the simple filter is used.
+The user enters 5 filters, if the filter is not specified, it is None by default.
+The simple recommender will first get all movies satisfy the specific conditions.
+We use IMDB's weighted rating formula to calculate weighted ratings for movies.
+Then all we have to do is to sort selected movies based on weighted ratings and display the top 10 movies in the list.
+We get a data frame of 10 recommended movies from the simple recommender and pass it to visualization manager, which can display the names, posters and introductions of the movies.

+  - i.e. Simple Filter ——> Visualization Manager
+- For the second use case, a movie name entered by the user will be passed to the content-based filter.
+The filter will calculate the similarities between the given movie and all other movies.
+The measurement of similarity is the cosine distance based on movie cast, crew, keywords and genre.
+Then the content-based filter will generate a data frame of 10 movies with top similarities.
+Finally, the visualization manager will show the users the recommended movies based on content similarity with detailed information.
-  - i.e. DATA MANAGER ——> VISUALIZATION MANAGER
+  - i.e. Content-based Filter ——> Visualization Manager

-- **Use case of rating/popularity prediction:** Users input cast, country, crew, category, company, budget, runtime, etc movie information, prediction manager predicts the rating and popularity of a movie based on input information.
+ - For the third use case, given a user id, the filter will first calculate the similarities between this user and all other users based on the movies they have already reviewed.
+Then it will predict the rating this user may give to a certain movie based on the user similarity and their ratings on the movie.
+Finally, a data frame of 10 movies with top predicted ratings will be passed to the visualization manager and the visualization manager will display these movies to the user.
-  - i.e. PREDICTION MANAGER ——> VISUALIZATION MANAGER
+  - i.e. User-based Filter ——> Visualization Manager

-#### **(c).Preliminary plan**

-- Complete data_manager.py to provide needed methods for data cleaning and preprocessing and return filtered and recommendation results based on movie attributes picked by users.
-- Complete prediction_manager.py to predict rating and popularity of a movie based on its basic information.
-- Complete visualization_manager.py to visualize selected data of movies with detailed descriptions (i.e. poster, movie overview, average rating, etc.).